 What your bill looks like with community solar

-Let’s say that you’re an Arcadia member living in Amherst, Massachusetts.
-You get your power from Eversource Energy,* and you’re part of the Pittsfield Solar Farm.
+Let’s say that you’re an Arcadia member living in Washington, DC.
+You get your power from PEPCO,* and you’re part of a local solar farm.
 This is what your statement would look like:

 Now that we think about it, maybe community solar is a kind of magic.

-*Arcadia is a service provider independent of Eversource Energy and is committed to putting you and the planet first.
-Arcadia is not affiliated with Eversource Energy and Eversource Energy has not approved this product.
+*Arcadia is a service provider independent of PEPCO DC and is committed to putting you and the planet first.
+Arcadia is not affiliated with PEPCO DC and PEPCO DC has not approved this product.